 This has been an unusually busy summer.
-Aside from various projects with IBM Security, as well as personal changes, the most interesting professional development is that I’ve been approved to author a new book on the subject of VMware NSX and Micro-Segmentation, to be published by Taylor and Francis.
+Aside from various projects with IBM Security, as well as personal changes, the most interesting professional development is that I’ve been approved to author a new book on the subject of VMware NSX and Micro-Segmentation.
 I’m very excited as a first-time author, it’s been a goal for some time to write a technical volume and here’s my chance at last.

 Just wanted to share a brief update regarding an exciting upcoming step in my professional journey.
 I’ve recently accepted a role as Senior Managing Consultant in IBM’s Infrastructure and Endpoint Security group, and will be leaving my position at Dell later this month.